pandacloud1/CLOUD/Module-39/01_modules.md

 ## MODULES
 - Modules are used to import somebody else's code
-- You can write you own modules & import them
-- They are of two types: Build-in modules & external modules
+- They are of three types: Custom-created, Build-in modules & External modules
 - Build-in modules can be found here [https://docs.python.org/3/py-modindex.html]
 - External modules can be installed via 'pip' (eg. pip install requests, requests module is used to fetch online urls)
 - The dependency py files will be saved locally in your system
 - Commonly used modules: requests, pandas, numpy, math, os, sys, boto3, botocore, etc.

 ## CUSTOM CREATING YOUR MODULE
+- You can write you own modules & import them
+- Keep your module in a separate file (eg. `module.py`), you can give any name of your choice
+- Call your module in your code using `module.fn(x)`

 ### Simple 'Hello World' module
 mymodule.py
 ```py